dethe/scratchx-utilities/README.md

 * noise(x,y): Simplex noise in 2 dimensions
 * noise(x,y,z): Simplex noise in 3 dimensions
 * noise(x,y,z,t): Simplex noise in 4 dimensions
+* true: A boolean that is always true
+* false: A boolean that is always false
+* -x: A reporter for unary negation

 ## Credits